 |Examples||Firm, Shop, Factory, or Agency||Legal Profession, Medical Profession, Chartered Accountant, Tax Consultant, Engineer and Architects.||Job in a company, bank, store, etc.|

-One can opt any of the three economic activity which suits them better.
-However, factors like capital investment, the risk involved and earnings play an important role, which needs to be considered for selection.
+One can opt for any of the three economic activity which suits them better.
+However, factors like capital investment, the risk involved and earnings play an important role which needs to be considered for selection.